 Preschoolers should be able to walk safely with the group on a walk.
 It’s helpful to have them practice walking in the grocery store while holding your hand opposed to riding in the cart and to walk around the block next to you instead of in the stroller.

 If your child doesn’t nap, but the program has a rest time, they should be able to sit nicely on their cot with quiet activities while allowing friends in class to nap.
 It is not always an option for a child to skip rest time based on classroom ratios and licensing requirements for the age group and space.

 Not all kids enter group care knowing how to share and that’s okay.
-However, it can be helpful to give them a small preview to sharing but some role playing at home.
+However, it can be helpful to give them a small preview to sharing by some role playing at home.
 Consider modeling toy sharing with your partner or someone in your family.
 “Oh, did you need the blue marker?
-Here, I’ll share with you” make sure you’re using the word “share” as much as you can when modeling.
-It goes a long way!
+Here, I’ll share with you!”
+Make sure you’re using the word “share” as much as you can when modeling the behavior!

-**For more of our favorite school essentials, check out our Amazon Store.
+Checkout our favorite school essentials in our Amazon Store.

 Other helpful blog posts:

 - Back to school essentials

 - 8 helpful tips for parents adjusting to daycare